-- 1. Current students online via Student Self Service; - Former students online via the Registrar's transcript ordering site (https://exchange.parchment.com/send/adds/index.php? main_page=login&s_id=OKwNbTpbNd5ojuKr).
+- 1. Current students online via Student Self Service; - Former students online via the Registrar's transcript ordering site (https://exchange.parchment.com/send/adds/? main\page=login&s\id=OKwNbTpbNd5ojuKr).

 Students with transcript holds (such as holds due to outstanding financial obligations to the University) will not be granted an official transcript until the hold has been cleared with the appropriate University officials.
 Copies of transcripts from other institutions cannot be furnished.
-Students may also request official transcripts in person at the Office of the Registrar, 322 Student Union; with a photo ID.